 Headquarters: Amsterdam, Netherlands

-Hanke currently serves as Chairman of the Supervisory Board of Advanced Metallurgical Group N.V.
-(AMG), headquartered in Amsterdam.
+Hanke served as on the Supervisory Board of Advanced Metallurgical Group N.V.
+(AMG), headquartered in Amsterdam, for 12 years, the maximum allowed under Dutch corporate governance regulations, retiring as Chairman of the Supervisory Board in 2025.
 AMG is a global leader in the production of specialty metals, alloys, and metallurgical vacuum furnaces — materials critical to aerospace, energy, and industrial applications.
 His role reflects his continuing engagement with commodity-related industries at the executive level.

 Gold Trading: The Hanke-Cofnas Gold Sentiment Report